 Of the three, Designer is arguably the one that suffers the most from these shortcomings.
 The tools Symmetry, Frown and Gradient shapesto name but a few.
 Image vectorisation is not available either.
 However, you can use free online applications such as Vector Magic, RouladeVector, Aspose or Vectorizer.

-If Affinity Photo is relatively complete, its Liquify Persona is far from equaling the tools of space Fluidity of Photoshop.
-As for the personas Develop and Tone mapping, they offer fewer features and presets than Camera Raw.
+If Affinity Photo is relatively complete, its Liquify Persona is a long way from matching the tools of the space Fluidity of Photoshop.
+As for the personas Develop and Tone mappingthey offer fewer functions and predefined parameters than Camera Raw.

 If you're not already a Creative Cloud subscriber and your main criterion is budget, then don't hesitate!
 The Affinity suite will give you complete satisfaction.